Minh-Triet/TEST-PYTHON-9h30-27.02.25-BUI-MINH-Triet/README.md

 ```
 4.
 - Set up the PostgreSQL database:
-- Install PostgreSQL (if not already installed)
+- Install PostgreSQL (if not already installed) or ìf using docker run file : postgresql_docker.bat
 - Create a new database named sales_db
 - Update the DATABASE_URL in the connection string (e.g., postgresql://username:password@localhost/sales_db)